beldar/display-rss/README.md

 Then, just below import the html of the element:

     <link rel="import" href="elements/display-rss.html">

-Please note that this component expects the component `current-location.html` included in this repository on the same folder.

 And finally place the element where you want it using the attributes that you need:

     <display-rss></display-rss>